-These treatment options may be appropriate for children.
-Talk to your doctor about treatments that are safe for your child.
+However, these treatment options may not be appropriate for children.
+Talk with your doctor about treatments that are safe for your child.
 Your doctor can also help you determine the correct dosage.

 You can take several measures to prevent papular urticaria from occurring.
 The first is to eliminate the source of the problem.
 The second is to regularly check for insect infestations and treat them.